GenisPicoCordo/modules/README.md

 # modules
-Nine pdf with exercices to lear C++
+Ten pdf with exercices to lear C++